10 Chicago Charities That Need Your Support This Holiday Season (and Beyond)

 2. My Block, My Hood, My City

-4. Chicago Women's Health Center
+3. Chicago Women's Health Center

-5. Care for Real
+5. Care For Real

 6. Open Books

-By buying a book from one of Open Books’ nonprofit retail locations, you support the organization’s literacy programs for new readers of all ages, writing workshops, and more.
+By buying a book from one of Open Books’ nonprofit retail locations, you support the organization’s literacy programs for new readers of all ages, writing workshops and more.
 In the mood for a daily writing sprint to keep your creative juices flowing?
 Open Books can help.
 Know anyone whose household would benefit from the joy of a story hour?
 Open Books has you covered there, too. open-books.org

 7. Resilience

 Resilience Chicago (formerly known as Rape Victim Advocates) supports survivors of sexual violence through crisis intervention, as well as through medical and legal advocacy.
 Counseling for individuals and families is also available, as well as support groups.
-Review all your donation options for this vital organization here. ourresilience.org
+Review all your volunteer and donation options for this vital organization here. ourresilience.org

 8. Chicago Reader

-The Chicago Reader—our city’s beloved alt-weekly since 1971—moved to a nonprofit model this year, in hopes of keeping its independent journalism alive and healthy.
+The Chicago Reader—our city’s beloved alt-weekly since 1971—moved to a nonprofit model last year, in hopes of keeping its independent journalism alive and healthy.
 If you, too, enjoy music news from Gossip Wolf, unfiltered political commentary from Ben Joravsky, or anything else you’ve ever read online or from its newsprint pages while on your morning commute (remember those?), consider establishing a monthly donation to keep both its digital and physical presses printing. chicagoreader.com

 9. Project Onward

-10. Your Local Mutual Aid Fund
+12. Your Local Mutual Aid Fund

 Don’t forget about your local mutual aid fund.
 Sometimes, there’s no better way to positively affect the well-being of your nearest neighbors than by helping out with any financial resources they may need.
 Block Club Chicago’s list of mutual aid funds is a great place to start to see who needs assistance near you.